lzh19961031/PDCR_UAFR-MIS/README.md

-# Contrastive and Selective Hidden Embeddings for Medical Image Segmentation
+# DermClinical: Clinical-Oriented Dataset and Evaluation for Computer-Aided Dermatological Diagnosis

 <!--- --->
 Code for paper [DermClinical: Clinical-Oriented Dataset and Evaluation for Computer-Aided Dermatological Diagnosis]